juanamari94/tinypngcompressor/README.md

 TinyPNGCompressor is a simple tool written in Python that consumes the TinyPNG API.
 It compresses a given directory and all of its subdirectories' PNG or JPG files.

+- If you'd like to use the somewhat "experimental" (but not really experimental) version that has the **added feature of retrying for failed files**, check out the other branch (feature/retries-for-failed-files)

 ## Requirements

 - An internet connection.